A Choice Point Interview About Values, Decision-Making, and Leadership.

 HG: Before I made the decision to do my MBA I was kicking around a number of other options.
 As someone who had been in the arts or not for profit my whole life, I was concerned that jumping to the more corporate world would not ultimately feed my soul.
 While I had done the research, it was the advice of a trusted friend that helped me make the decision, that I could still do work that I considered valuable to society – never underestimate the power of your network.
 It was a major pivot for me career-wise, one that led me to the career I have today.

 CP: Thinking about the situation you just described, what was it about you that let you get through it?

 HG: Tenacity.
 It is hard to go back to school after being out for over a decade, let alone having to learn concepts and skills that were previously foreign to you (like statistics!).
 There were some very long nights, but I pushed myself to jump in with both feet and get the most out of the opportunity.

 CP: Without necessarily telling us who it is or was, tell us about the characteristics of one of your mentors.
 What was or is she or he like?

-CP: We at Choice Point are very interested in education, so here’s something that will interest the students out there, the future leaders reading this: beyond the right education, what do young people need to do, in order to get to do the kind of work you do?
+CP: Next, here’s a question that will interest the students out there, the future leaders reading this: beyond the right education, what do young people need to do, in order to get to do the kind of work you do?

 CP: Tell us a favourite book that you want to recommend, and explain why.

-CP: That’s all our questions, Matt.
+CP: That’s all our questions, Hilary.
 Thanks for sharing your insight!